Reus 2

 - 0 % negative mentions

-The emotional aspect of the game is characterized by a wholesome and uplifting experience, as players enjoy watching their worlds flourish and their characters thrive.
-The aesthetic and turn-based mechanics contribute to a sense of joy and satisfaction, particularly through the interactions and symbiosis between characters, making it a delightful addition to the genre.
+The emotional aspect of the game is characterized by its wholesome and uplifting experience, where players enjoy watching their worlds thrive and their characters find happiness.
+The aesthetic and turn-based mechanics contribute to a feel-good atmosphere, making it a delightful and engaging simulation of god-like creation.
+Overall, players find it to be a heartwarming addition to the genre.

 “Its aesthetic and turn-based approach meant it was a very wholesome experience to watch my world fill with life, until I started really crunching the numbers.”

-Overall, users report that the game's stability is solid, with only minor cosmetic glitches such as tooltip misalignment and background issues during the tutorial.
-These problems appear infrequent and can be resolved by saving and reloading, indicating a significant improvement over its predecessor, Reus 1, and good performance on platforms like the Steam Deck.
+Overall, the game's stability is generally solid, with only minor cosmetic glitches reported, such as tooltip misalignment and occasional screen issues during the tutorial.
+These problems appear infrequent and can be easily resolved by saving and reloading, indicating a significant improvement over its predecessor, Reus1.
+Additionally, the game performs well on platforms like the Steam Deck.

-“There are several cosmetic glitches, such as tooltips not displaying in the correct position and the upgrade screen background sticking after making a choice.
-I only experienced this once during the tutorial quest, so it may be related to that specific instance.
-However, saving and reloading fixed the issue, so it wasn't a major problem.”
+“There are a couple of cosmetic glitches, like the tooltip background not showing in the correct spot or the upgrade screen background sticking to the screen after making a choice.
+I only experienced that once during the tutorial quest, so it might just be related to that specific instance.
+However, you can save and reload, which fixed it, so it wasn't a major issue.”

 - 100 % positive mentions